edsonayllon/Opera-Merch-Design/README.md

 Alternative phrases, such as "proof of fashion" and "proof of clothing" can be used.
 This design mimics the "Proof of" phrasing many consensus algorithms use.

+Minimal use of color and ink ensures low cost of production.

 ![black shirt](./png/txtblackshirt.png)